Governance & Compliance draft

 Risk if stagnant

 A formal compliance programme addresses regulatory requirements but may treat sovereignty as a checkbox exercise.
 Without embedding sovereignty into strategic decision-making, the organisation complies on paper while continuing to accumulate provider dependencies.
+An AI usage policy without a stated enforcement mechanism does not survive contact with shadow-AI behaviour, and a missing AI Act risk register leaves the organisation unable to demonstrate to a supervisory authority which obligations under the Act it has accepted as applying to it.

 L3 Controlled